PS5 vs. Xbox Series X: Which Console Will Run GTA 6 Best?

 - Haptic feedback for road surfaces, weather, explosions

-- Adaptive triggers for braking, weapon recoil, tension
+- Adaptive triggers for braking, weapon recoil, variable tension depending on the vehicle

-- Built-in speaker for phone calls, radio snippets, notifications
+- Built-in speaker for phone calls, radio snippets, in-game notifications

 Exclusive Content: The Era of Parity

 Remember when Xbox had the exclusive DLC for GTA IV?
-The Lost and Damned, The Ballad of Gay Tony — that was the golden age of content exclusivity.
-Those days are over.
+The Lost and Damned, The Ballad of Gay Tony: that was the era of content exclusivity.
+Those deals are long gone.
 As of now, no exclusive content has been announced for either platform, and the current industry trend clearly favors complete parity.

 What’s Confirmed